armbian/build/README.md

     Armbian is free software and provides **best effort help** through [community forums](https://forum.armbian.com/).
 If you can't find answer there and/or with help of [general project search](https://www.armbian.com/search) engine, consider hiring an expert.

-- Paid support?
+- Personalized support?

     It is limited only to active project supporters & when other conditions are met.
-We receive pleads for help round the clock which is why a [donation to the non-profit project](https://www.armbian.com/donate) of at least 500 EUR is a first step.
+We receive pleads for help round the clock which is why a [donation to our non-profit project](https://www.armbian.com/donate) of at least 500 EUR is a first step.

 <p align=right><a href=#table-of-contents>⇧</a></p>